 Another study has identified that driving after cannabis use (DACU) is a significant public health concern and represents one of the riskiest cannabis-related behaviors.
 Years of research have demonstrated that cannabis use impairs a person’s driving ability, but many college students report that they believe cannabis use does not impair their driving abilities.
 This study found that the use of a mobile phone-based intervention with personalized feedback and text messaging follow-ups increased perceptions of the dangerousness of DACU and caused changed perceptions among college students.

-Cannabis-Wise includes personalized feedback throughout the duration of the course to increase student participation and engagement.
+Cannabis Wise includes personalized feedback throughout the duration of the course to increase student participation and engagement.

 • Use of Text Messaging Services